soluble-io/soluble-mediatools/docs/video-detection-service.md

 hero: Video detection service
 path: blob/master/src
-source: Video/DetectionService.php
+source: Video/VideoAnalyzer.php

 ### Overview

-The ==Video\DetectionService== acts as a wrapper over ffmpeg and will analyze a video stream.
+The ==Video\VideoAnalyzer== acts as a wrapper over ffmpeg and will analyze a video stream.
 It does not query video metadata (like ffprobe or the `Video\VideoInfoReader`) but really reads the video to infer some characteristics (currently only interlacement detection is implemented...).